timlac/nexa-audio-video-pipelines/README.md

 Make sure timestamps are still included in the opensmile output.
 If not fix this and rerun the deception experiment for Franco.

+Implement parallel processing for opensmile to speed up the pipeline